Skip to Main Content

 The same year (2009) that Chestnut Square opened its Visitors Center, the annual Killis Melton Ice Cream Crank-Off also moved from the downtown square to the historic village, so it just made sense to move the ice cream freezer collection to the historic village, too!

-Dixie's General Store.
 We can't think of a better time to examine these pieces of sweet history than during the Ice Cream Crank Off, held this year on July 21, 2019.
 And another reason to celebrate that day: is also happens to be on National Ice Cream Day!